 When the first videotape appeared, people said the cinema is going to lose a fortune.
 Later, when the home cinema came, they said that movie theatres will be doomed.
 None of this truly came into being.
 Cinemas have their special atmosphere with the odor of popcorn and large screens the reason why watching films at home hardly ever replace going to a movie.

 UI and UX design for cinema apps requires attention to the details.
 Applications need to be fast and clear to use so that movie fans could easily accomplish the tasks they come for.
-In addition, designers pay deep attention the screen presenting the seats.
+In addition, designers pay deep attention to the screen presenting the seats.
 UI elements should be created that way so users could tap them without having difficulties and choose the seats properly.

 New D4U post presents a collection of diverse cinema app UI designs.
 There are both mobile and desktop versions showing how the same screens can be interpreted.
 Enjoy!